Cascading/fluid/README.md

  * Easy entry and exit from the fluent API with existing Cascading objects
  * Mirror the existing Cascading library as much as possible to minimize the number of concepts to be learned
- * Allow custom Cascading classes to have fluent APIs generated within any Cascading project
+ * Allow custom Cascading classes to have fluent APIs generated within any Cascading based project
  * Provide tools to allow for (more productive) higher order [internal DSLs](http://martinfowler.com/bliki/InternalDslStyle.html) to be created and distributed